 Winged scapula treatment

 Applying ice or cold therapy may help reduce the shoulder blade pain although the back isn't the easiest place to apply a cold pack.
 Assistance will be required!

-A full rehabilitation and strengthening program consisting of winged scapular exercises as well as a range of other exercises for the shoulder is important.
+A full rehabilitation and strengthening program consisting of exercises for the shoulder is important.
 The most important muscle to strengthen is the serratus anterior muscle which holds the shoulder blade in place.
 Exercises to strengthen the serratus anterior which is known as the punching muscle including punching type exercises.